facereviewer/gattemoos-ng/README.md

-stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account expose - Sign a message with your username motd - Show the welcome message tripcode - Show or set a tripcode for your messages
+stop - Leave the chat (stop receiving messages) users - Find out how many users are in the chat info - Get info about your account exposeto - Send your real username to someone else motd - Show the welcome message tripcode - Show or set a tripcode for your messages
 ```